Community Learning: Ceramics

 We’ll be offering a two-hour session on Saturday mornings afternoons 10am-12pm, giving you plenty of time to experiment.
 You can attend as many of the sessions as you wish!

-Our Community Learning programme offers a series of free, government-funded courses to develop skills, knowledge, confidence and improve mental wellbeing for adults aged 19 or over (at the start of the course).
+Our Community Learning programme offers a series of free, government-funded courses to develop skills, knowledge, confidence and improve mental well-being for adults.

 Please visit our Community Learning homepage to see if you are eligible for a free place.